adeel26in/dockerpkg/README.md

 Uninstall instrcutions:

-If you installed dockerpkg via pipz, you can uninstall it easily:
+If you installed dockerpkg via pipx, you can uninstall it easily:

-pipx uninstall dockerpkg
+pipx uninstall dockerpkg --verbose